nyc-crh/site/content/gallery/children-campaign.md

 title: Children participating in a public campaign
 author:
 citation: >
  "Children participating in a public campaign""c.
-1941-1945"," in New York City Civil Rights History, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/site-preview/gallery/children-campaign.
+1941-1945"," in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/site-preview/gallery/children-campaign.
 imageFeatured: children-campaign.jpg
 imageFeaturedAlt: A group of Black and white children sit on steps beside a large stack of paper, making "V" signs with their hands and holding campaign signs
 embed: